isomerpages/moe-peihwasec/_ccas/Performing Arts/Pei Hwa Choir.md

 description: ""
 third_nav_title: Performing Arts
 ---
-<p style="font-size:14.5px; line-height:2;font-family:Open Sans;">The <strong>Pei Hwa&nbsp;Choir&nbsp;</strong>was set up in 2007.
+<p style="font-size:14.5px; line-height:2;font-family:Open Sans;">The <strong style="font-family:Open Sans;">Pei Hwa&nbsp;Choir&nbsp;</strong>was set up in 2007.
 Many of our members join the choir with little to no singing and music experience.
 Through the passion for singing and diligence, many of our singers have grown to become confident young ladies and men.
 With a repertoire from different cultures and genres, we continue to broaden our perspectives and stretch our potential in the choral scene.
 We are also able to have a rich variety of experiences through various public performances, choral exchanges and arts appreciation learning journeys.
 Even more so, what the members of Pei Hwa Choir are most thankful for, is the opportunity to come together to make music with our voices. &ldquo;We Sing as One!&rdquo;</p>

 <img src="/images/choir1.jpg" style="width: 100%;margin-top:10px;">
-<p style="text-align: center; font-size:13px;margin-top:5px;">Pei Hwa Choir</p>
+<p style="text-align: center; font-size:11px;margin-top:-5px;font-family:Open Sans;">Pei Hwa Choir</p>

-<h4 style="color:#635f1a;font-weight:bold">Student Outcomes</h4>
+<h4 style="color:#635f1a;font-weight:bold;font-family:Open Sans;">Student Outcomes</h4>
  <p style="font-size:14.5px; line-height:2;margin-top:15px; font-family:Open Sans">The CCA will enable our students to:</p>
 <ul style="margin-top:5px;">
 <li style="font-size:14.5px; line-height:2;font-family:Open Sans;">Appreciate a wide range of songs from different musical genres and eras</li>